-Follow this link to an online registration form.
+Follow this link to an online order form.
 The form will ask you to provide your name, school, and contact information.
 You will select a lesson and choose a month that you would like to use the lesson in your classroom.
-If you teach more than one class at a grade level or want to request a lesson for other teachers at your grade level, please be sure to let us know you are requesting for more than one class.
+After you have completed the online order form, you will be directed to a payment link.
+If you have issues with this process, please contact [email protected]

 How do I access and share the lesson with my students?

-In order to access the workshop, you will receive an email with a link to the Ecology Center Virtual Lesson that was requested in the online registration form.
+In order to access the workshop, you will receive an email with a link to the Ecology Center Virtual Lesson that was requested in the online order form.
 After clicking the link you will be redirected to the virtual lesson, and you can share the link on your student engagement platform.
-The following video walks you through the process:
+The following video walks you through the process: Video Link

 Through games, story, and song, students learn about recycling and how to reduce waste.
 Featuring song and story with ReEco and friends, and a follow-along, hands-on component where students can sort their own waste at home to learn the rules of recycling.